 In this article, we reflect on the interviews we conducted with thought leaders in medicine and the findings from the Deloitte 2020 Survey of US Physicians.
 While both took place before the pandemic, they paint a picture of the future that is, if anything, more relevant to the recovery period.
 Our respondents have an optimistic outlook on technological and scientific advances in medicine.
 They believe technology and new models of care can augment, not replace, physicians and help them focus on meaningful work.

-To prepare for this future, health care and medical leaders should shift the focus of both training and the definition of physicians’ work: from an ability to memorize and quickly retrieve complex scientific information to even greater empathy and cultural competence; from autonomous decision-making to being team players and team leaders; from sick care to well-being and prevention; from periodic continuing medical education (CME) seminars to lifelong learning, enabled and supported by their organizations.
+To prepare for this future, health care and medical leaders should shift the focus of both training and the definition of physicians’ work: from an ability to memorise and quickly retrieve complex scientific information to even greater empathy and cultural competence; from autonomous decision-making to being team players and team leaders; from ill care to well-being and prevention; from periodic continuing medical education (CME) seminars to lifelong learning, enabled and supported by their organisations.

-To set priorities for physician workforce development, we suggest that organizations “zoom out” to envision themselves 10 years from now, considering where they want to be and what kind of work outcomes, workforce, and workplace will be required to achieve that.
+To set priorities for physician workforce development, we suggest that organisations “zoom out” to envision themselves 10 years from now, considering where they want to be and what kind of work outcomes, workforce and workplace will be required to achieve that.
 Then, leaders can “zoom in” to identify two or three key initiatives that they can undertake in the near future.
-These initiatives should aim to solve short-term problems in a way that can accelerate the progress toward long-term vision.
-As organizations look to develop their current staff, bring in new people, and hire for the future, they should focus on creating an inclusive culture, developing new approaches to training and reinforcement, and redesigning CME to deliver just-in-time content in smaller and more frequent increments.
+These initiatives should aim to solve short-term problems in a way that can accelerate the progress towards long-term vision.
+As organisations look to develop their current staff, bring in new people and hire for the future, they should focus on creating an inclusive culture, developing new approaches to training and reinforcement, and redesigning CME to deliver just-in-time content in smaller and more frequent increments.